Siroz555/CaribouStonks/README.md

 Minecraft Version: **1.21.5**

-The main features are Bazaar/Auctions price displays on items, a graphical representation of prices over time, in-game Zoom, Scrollable Tooltips, Reminders and general SkyBlock Qol features.
+The main features are Bazaar/Auctions price displays on items, a graphical representation of prices over time, in-game Zoom, Scrollable Tooltips, Reminders, and general SkyBlock Qol features.

 ### Installation